Jimmy Greaves: Broadcasting career

 Greaves became a columnist at The Sun newspaper in 1979.
 He continued to write his column until 2009, then began working as a columnist for The Sunday People.
-He worked as a pundit on Star Soccer from 1980, and later co-presented The Saturday Show before he was selected as a pundit for ITV's coverage of the 1982 FIFA World Cup.
+He worked as a pundit on Star Soccer from 1980 and later co-presented The Saturday Show before he was selected as a pundit for ITV's coverage of the 1982 FIFA World Cup.
 From there he worked on World of Sport and On the Ball, where he struck up a partnership with Ian St John.
 Greg Dyke also hired Greaves to work as a television reviewer and presenter on TV-am in what Dyke admitted was a way of "dumbing down" the programme to attract more viewers.
 From October 1985 to April 1992 he and St. John presented a popular Saturday lunchtime football programme called Saint and Greavsie.
 He went on to work as a team captain on Sporting Triangles, opposite Andy Gray and Emlyn Hughes.
-His career in television came to an end as the Premier League was starting up, and he believed that his light-hearted approach to football was not considered serious enough for television bosses at the time.
+His television career came to an end as the Premier League was starting up, and he believed that his light-hearted approach to football was not considered serious enough for television bosses at the time.
 Despite this, he continued as a pundit at Central Television until 1998.

 He released his autobiography, Greavsie, in 2003.
 Greaves also wrote numerous books in partnership with his lifelong friend, the journalist and author Norman Giller.